Code-Institute-Submissions/MattTomEd-MS2Foodle/README.md

 I have based my website on the simplicity of Google's search engine, while also keeping in mind the need for providing a way for users to input specific criteria.

-I used other search tools to find ways to add criteria that a iser will find intuitive, such as dropsdowns, checkboxes and optional extra fields.
+I used other search tools to find ways to add criteria that a iser will find intuitive, such as dropdowns, checkboxes and optional extra fields.

 # Scope plane